- Convergence insufficiency is a common childhood eye condition.

 - Computer program vision therapy

-A combination of both in-office and at-home exercises are typically the most effective way to correct CI, but the types of convergence exercises prescribed will depend on:
+A combination of both in-office and at-home exercises is typically the most effective way to correct CI.
+The types of convergence exercises prescribed will depend on:

 - Proximity to the vision center